Invoice Factoring for Freelancers

 Invoice Factoring for Freelancers Pays the Bills!

 Many freelancers depend on prompt payment to pay their own bills.
-Unlocking the cash tied up in receivables can also allow you to take on another project.
+Unlocking the cash tied up in receivables improves your net working capital and allows you to take on another project.

 If you are experiencing cash flow problems, consider invoice factoring.
 Selling off your outstanding invoices to a third party factoring company provides expedited payment.
 Once approved, the funding is typically completed same day (done via wire transfer).
 A traditional small business line of credit which can take weeks or even months to complete, whereas applications from factoring companies generally takes just a few days.

 Some freelancers hesitate to start factoring invoices because of the costs involved.
-The reality is, many invoice factoring companies, especially the more automated names like Fundbox, have straight forward, fixed rates.
+The reality is, many invoice factoring companies, especially the more automated names like Fundbox and Bluevine have straight forward, fixed rates.
 As we report on our Fundbox reviews page, the online factor charges a flat $7 per $1,000 borrowed against outstanding invoices.